uhasker/getting-things-done-in-next-js/src/chapter1/09-functional-thinking.md

 const todoTasks = tasks.filter((task) => task.status === 'Todo');
 ```

-Finally there is the `reduce` function which (you guessed it) _reduces_ an array to a single value.
+Finally, there is the `reduce` function which (you guessed it) _reduces_ an array to a single value.
-The `reduce` function moves over an array from left to right and keeps track of a value (a so called _accumulator_).
+The `reduce` function moves over an array from left to right and keeps track of a value (a so-called _accumulator_).
 At every element of the array it recomputes the accumulator based on a function `f` (this function `f` is the first argument of the `reduce` function).
 The second argument of the reduce function is the initial value.